sensebox/openSenseMapX/README.md

 Run `npm install` or `yarn install`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You will need an [openSenseMap-api](https://github.com/sensebox/opensensemap-api) running to test this locally (or run it against the testing api: https://api.testing.opensensemap.org)

 ## Packages used

 [Bulma](https://bulma.io/) Is used as the css framework for this application.